 Sets the default monitor control policy.
-This policy does not affect the monitor control policy of any already created object, it will, however, govern any object subsequently constructed, until either
+This policy does not affect the monitor control policy of any already created object, it will, however, govern any object whose creation happens after the method completes, until either policy The new monitor control policy.
+When null, the default MonitorControl policy is not changed.